Orthoflavivirus: Evolution

 Estimates of divergence times have been made for several of these viruses.
 The origin of these viruses appears to be at least 9400 to 14,000 years ago.
 The Old World and New World dengue strains diverged between 150 and 450 years ago.
 The European and Far Eastern tick-borne encephalitis strains diverged about 1087 (1610–649) years ago.
 European tick-borne encephalitis and louping ill viruses diverged about 572 (844–328) years ago.
 This latter estimate is consistent with historical records.
 Kunjin virus diverged from West Nile virus approximately 277 (475–137) years ago.
 This time corresponds to the settlement of Australia from Europe.
 The Japanese encephalitis group appears to have evolved in Africa 2000–3000 years ago and then spread initially to South East Asia before migrating to the rest of Asia.

 Phylogenetic studies of the West Nile virus has shown that it emerged as a distinct virus around 1000 years ago.
 This initial virus developed into two distinct lineages, lineage 1 and its multiple profiles is the source of the epidemic transmission in Africa and throughout the world.
 Lineage 2 was considered an Africa zoonosis.
 However, in 2008, lineage 2, previously only seen in horses in sub-Saharan Africa and Madagascar, began to appear in horses in Europe, where the first known outbreak affected 18 animals in Hungary in 2008.
 Lineage 1 West Nile virus was detected in South Africa in 2010 in a mare and her aborted fetus; previously, only lineage 2 West Nile virus had been detected in horses and humans in South Africa.
 A 2007 fatal case in a killer whale in Texas broadened the known host range of West Nile virus to include cetaceans.

 Omsk haemorrhagic fever virus appears to have evolved within the last 1000 years.
 The viral genomes can be divided into 2 clades — A and B. Clade A has five genotypes, and clade B has one.
 These clades separated about 700 years ago.
 This separation appears to have occurred in the Kurgan province.
 Clade A subsequently underwent division into clade C, D and E 230 years ago.
 Clade C and E appear to have originated in the Novosibirsk and Omsk Provinces, respectively.
 The muskrat Ondatra zibethicus, which is highly susceptible to this virus, was introduced into this area in the 1930s.

 Taxonomy

 Species

-The genus contains the following species, listed by scientific name and followed by their common names:
+The genus contains the following species, listed by subgenus and scientific name and followed by the exemplar virus of the species: